MAKE MORE WOW HAPPEN!

 Missed an edition of GSNI Alumane News?
 We've got you covered with links to past editions below.

-Fill out the form below to join Girl Scouts of Northern Illinois Alumnae Association.
-As an alum, you’ll receive the quarterly alumnae e-newsletter which includes stories about our alumnae and what they’re up to, as well as opportunities to reconnect at alumnae events and volunteer for GSNI.
+Fill out the form below to join Girl Scout Network of Northern Illinois.
+As an alum, you’ll receive the quarterly alumnae e-newsletter which includes stories about our alums and what they’re up to, as well as opportunities to reconnect at alum events and volunteer for GSNI..